 Agent: Tom Gold

-Castro joined Warner Brothers’ artists The Dynatones in the late 1980s before forming The Tommy Castro Band in 1991.
-He released his debut album in 1996 on Blind Pig and hit the road hard, picking up new fans everywhere he went.
+Castro joined Warner Brothers’ artists The Dynatones in the late 1980s, performing all over the country.
+He formed the first Tommy Castro Band in 1991, releasing his debut album in 1996 on the Blind Pig label.
 In the mid-1990s The Tommy Castro Band served as the house band for three seasons on NBC Television’s Comedy Showcase (airing right after Saturday Night Live), bringing him in front of millions of viewers every week.
-During the 1990s and into the 2000s, Castro released a series of critically acclaimed CDs for Blind Pig, Telarc and 33rd Street Records, as well as one on his own Heart And Soul label.
+During the 1990s and into the 2000s, Castro recorded a series of critically acclaimed CDs for Blind Pig, Telarc and 33rd Street Records, as well as one on his own Heart And

 Castro joined Alligator Records in 2009, releasing Hard Believer to massive acclaim.
 He won four of his six career Blues Music Awards, including the coveted B.B.
 King Entertainer Of The Year Award (the very highest award a blues performer can receive).
 His next release, 2011’s Tommy Castro Presents The Legendary Rhythm & Blues Revue–Live!, was a boisterous and searing collection of highlights from a series of live performances anchored by Castro and an all-star collection of blues giants, including Rick Estrin, Michael “Iron Man” Burks and Joe Louis Walker.
 His relentless road-dog approach—gig after gig, night after night—has won him loyal, lifelong fans everywhere he plays.
 The Washington Post says Castro is “phenomenal and funky” with “soulful vocals and inspired blues-rock guitar.”